praj-bellakka/tp/docs/DeveloperGuide.md

 Find food inside the food database according to keywords.
 1. Prerequisites: there must be at least one food inside the database
 2. Test case: `remove /food rice`
-   Expected: returns all the foods inside the food database contain the keyword "rice".
+   Expected: returns all the foods inside the food database containing the keyword "rice".
 3. Other incorrect commands to try:
    - `remove /food` (the keyword for searching is mandatory)